 Public Act 96-0889, which was signed into law in spring 2010, added a new section to the Pension Code that applied different benefits to anyone who first contributed to TRS on or after Jan.
 1, 2011 and does not have any previous service credit with a pension system that has reciprocal rights with TRS.
 These members are referred to as “Tier 2” members.

 Effective June 1, 2011, Illinois law entitles a party to a civil union to the same legal obligations, responsibilities, protections, and benefits as are afforded or recognized by the law of Illinois to spouses.
-For information about changes that have occurred since the publication of this guide, see our Topics & Report newsletter by selecting the Topics & Report option from the left side of the Forms/Publications page.
+For information about changes that have occurred since the publication of this guide, see our Topics & Report newsletter.

 It is our policy to comply with all applicable federal and state laws, rules, and regulations.
 If there is a conflict between information contained in this guide and the applicable law, rule or regulation, the law, rule or regulation takes precedence.